Anti-Government Protests Continue in Bangkok, Thailand

 In the evening Orly and Greg organised a barbeque in the pagoda and we had a fire by the beach.
 We ate with the couple who were staying in the other bungalow and also, John, a young Danish guy who helps out here.
 The stars were really bright – it was a very special way to spend Christmas Eve.

-Christmas Day at Blessed
+Christmas Day in Thailand

 On Christmas day, Ku took a kayak out in the morning.
 We had lunch at a nearby restaurant washed down by some long island iced teas and returned to ‘Blessed’ to build a fire and play gin rummy.
 Orly was leaving the island early the next morning to have a kidney stone operation, so we signed her visitor’s book, took some photographs and said our goodbyes.